Why Do You Need A Furnace Tune-Up?

-.
-Just like any mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
-Also, because furnaces burn fuel to provide the heat, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your family.
-Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.
+Among the leading ways to stop your furnace from going on strike and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace.
+Just like all mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to make it hot, it’s important to inspect all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
+Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

 Most manufacturers’ warranties necessitate annual system maintenance to keep valid, so missing your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your system does ever malfunction in the middle of a cold snap.
 Always get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
 Dirty air filters can lead to a number of comfort issues for homeowners, including: